Nature40/tRackIT-OS/RadioTracking.md

 IR endpoint enabled:	yes
 Remote wakeup enabled:	no
 __________________________________________
-Write new configuration to device [y/n]?
-Configuration successfully written.
+Write new configuration to device [y/n]? y Configuration successfully written.
 Please replug the device for changes to take effect.
 ```